pepr/diveintopython3cz/readme.txt

-The diveintopython3cz repository is realated to the Czech translation of the "Dive Into Python 3" by Mark Pilgrim -- see https://github.com/diveintomark/diveintopython3.git
+The diveintopython3cz repository is related to the Czech translation of the "Dive Into Python 3" by Mark Pilgrim -- see https://github.com/diveintomark/diveintopython3.git